RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Memory/Memory.md

 You can also add sounds for when the buttons are pressed.

 Remember to test the code you've added!
 Can you memorise a sequence of 5 colours?
+Is the sequence different each time?

 ## Save your project { .save }